stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-The default camera configuration means we are looking at the model from above, therefore the `model` component of the matrix is introduced where:
+Where:

-* The _tilt_ sets the orientation of the model so we are looking at it from the side.
+* The _tilt_ orientates the model so the view is from the side.

-* And _rot_ rotates vertically so the camera is facing the corner of the chalet with the door.
+* And _rot_ rotates vertically such that the camera is facing the corner of the chalet with the door.

-* Note that the camera was also moved slightly above 'ground' level.
+* Note that the camera was also moved slightly above the 'ground' level.

 When we run the demo the results are a bit of a mess: